 Recent research has suggested the need to analyze data from throughout the region, without assuming it was an integrated system, to better understand the ways in which great house communities were connected to one another and to the central canyon.
-Our investigation has the potential to resolve several questions currently being raised in many archaeological regions, not just Chaco.
+Our investigation examined several questions currently being raised in many archaeological regions, not just Chaco.
 These include the relationship of hierarchy and centrality, and the role of specific historical processes—such as migration, social diversification, and inequality—in non-state societies.

-Our work will have broader impacts.
-We will:
+Our work was designed to have broader impacts.
+We:

-- Collaborate with the Chaco Research Archive to provide updates to the Chaco World Database
+- Collaborated with the Chaco Research Archive to provide updates to the Chaco World Database

-- Create a new database that integrates artifact data on great houses, great kivas, and selected outlier communities
+- Created a new database that integrates artifact data on great houses, great kivas, and selected outlier communities

-- Share what we are learning at public talks throughout the region
+- Shared what we are learning at public talks throughout the region

-- Coedit a special issue of Archaeology Southwest Magazine, which is widely used for public outreach and in classrooms
+- Coedited a special issue of Archaeology Southwest Magazine, which is widely used for public outreach and in classrooms

-- Author a series of journal articles reporting our findings to our professional colleagues
+- Authored a series of journal articles reporting our findings to our professional colleagues

-- Train graduate students in the application of social network analysis to archaeological datasets
+- Trained graduate students in the application of social network analysis to archaeological datasets

 — Written by Barbara J. Mills (University of Arizona) and Jeffery J. Clark (Archaeology Southwest), Principal Investigators